juneunjaypark/juneunjaypark/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Addiction
+  - Alcohol Addiction
-  - mHealth
+  - Social Contexts
-  - Machine Learning/EMA
+  - Machine Learning/mHealth

 # Education to show in About widget
 education: